kq1231/timely/tasks.md

 - Tab 12 Testing
     - Date calculation stops after setting "every".
-    - Daily calculation seems fine.
-    - Need to sort weekly dates before picking the closest one.
+    - Need to sort weekly dates before picking the closest one. -D
     - The detail screen errs if all tasks, including the first task, are deleted.
     - App hangs when switching between weekly, monthly and yearly.
-It hangs the longest when switched to monthly.
+It hangs the longest when switched to monthly. -D
-    - Tab 12 input
+    - Tab 12 input -D
-        - Time allocation
+        - Time allocation -D
-        - Assignment period
+        - Assignment period -D
-        - Archival
+        - Archival -D
     - Output controller should output a `Map<String, List>`.
 For eg., `{"entries": [...], "subEntries": [...]}`.
 - Tab.[1, 2, 3, 4 and 5].atomify()

+---

+**Inshaa Allah**

+- Atomicity
+    - Scheduling
+        - Shift the default logic for basis to the controller. -D
+        - Controller function naming should be simple and coherent.